-In particular the top universities look for students with a sound cultural education of which History is an essential part.
+In particular the top universities look for students with a sound cultural education of which History is certainly an essential part.
+History provides an excellent background to all arts and social science careers.
 It provides an excellent background and useful skills (investigation, critical thinking, weighing arguments and examining evidence) for all sorts of careers, for example in international relations/diplomacy, politics, architecture, literature, philosophy, economics, law, journalism etc.